Upper School History

 This study of United States history asks students to consider the ways that Americans are shaped by their past and the ways that we shape our understanding of it.
 Students use books, letters, photographs, songs, film, television and everything in between to study contrasting views from historians and historical participants and draw their own conclusions.
 The class is designed to encourage student interaction, and students are asked to take sides and defend their opinions on significant historical questions as they make connections across the long term of American history.
 The course introduces students to the varieties of historical argument as well as the different kinds of evidence that can underpin them.
 Students will consider important debates on issues ranging from the radicalism of the American Revolution to the effectiveness and origins of the New Deal.
 In the process, students develop key skills in effective reading, analytical writing and substantive discussion.

-Advanced Topics History: American Public History
+Advanced Topics History: American Public History (Year Long)

 Open to: Grades 11 & 12

-Open to: Grades 11 & 12 This course is designed around the notion that history matters to Americans today.
+This course is designed around the notion that history matters to Americans today.
 Students will explore the ways that Americans make their memories of American history and how those memories shape views of contemporary issues in American life.
-In this course, students will come to understand the story of American History, but will also become historians as they dive into seven particular debates that have puzzled the best historical minds.
+In this course, students will come to understand the story of American history, but will also become historians as they dive into seven particular debates that have puzzled the best historical minds.
 Students will interrogate the complex arguments made by professional historians before evaluating the merits of those arguments by investigating the sources and evidence used by those historians.
 As students develop conclusions about these contentious issues in the American past, they will consider how the public remembers these issues and how they should be remembered.
 Students will shape historical memory as they develop public interventions related to these topics in modes ranging from museum exhibit designs to web pages.
 This course will culminate in an individual research project as students choose one major issue discussed throughout the year and conduct their own historical research in physical and digital archives across the country.

-Advanced Topics History: United States History Since 1960
+Advanced Topics History: United States History Since 1960 (Year Long)

 Open to: Grade 12